 - An inter-service messaging system.
-Developed by Red Hat®, it was heavily influenced by KDE3's DCOP, which it supersedes.
+D-Bus allows multiple programs to Developed by Red Hat®, it was heavily influenced by KDE3's DCOP, which it supersedes.

-- The default file manager in KDE SC 4.
+- The default file manager in KDE Plasma.
 It has a side panel (Places), but navigation is mainly by the breadcrumb trail above the main window.
-Split windows are possible, and views can be applied to individual windows.
+It has various advanced features such as split windows and individual views in different windows.
 Mounting and umounting USB devices can be done in the side-panel.
 Other directories can be added to the Places panel.
 A Tree view is also possible.

 Get Hot New Stuff

 - Get Hot New Stuff (GHNS) is an open standard that makes it easy for users to download and install various extensions for their applications.
 Our implementation of GHNS is used by Plasma (for example to get new desktop themes), and by many applications and widgets.

 - That's the place in your system where all your files are kept.
 You can write your files outside of this folder, but all applications are configured to propose this folder as place to write your files to.
 It is easier when you keep your things here.